 Analyze your target audience

-As we have mentioned plenty of times in our previous articles, defining and analyzing target audience is the first thing designer should do working over effective design solutions.
-Knowing who is your potential user and what they will want to get from your product is the solid basis for the helpful, usable and attractive interface.
+As we have mentioned plenty of times in our previous articles, defining and analyzing the target audience is the first thing designer should do to work on effective design solutions.
+Knowing who is your potential user and what they will want to get from your product is the solid basis for a helpful, usable, and attractive interface.
 Middle-aged and older people tend to like interfaces with light backgrounds as they find them more intuitive and navigable.
-Younger people can find well-performed interfaces with the dark background more original and stylish and it can be the way to involve target users.
-Teenagers and children can be attracted with thought-out interfaces using bright backgrounds and funny details.
-Certainly, it deeply depends on the nature of the product functionality and content; however, typical preferences of target audience can also be a good clue to efficient decisions.
+Younger people can find well-performed interfaces with dark background more original and stylish and it can be the way to involve target users.
+Teenagers and children can be attracted to thought-out interfaces using bright backgrounds and funny details.
+Certainly, it deeply depends on the nature of the product functionality and content; however, typical preferences of the target audience can also be a good clue to efficient decisions.

 Social Network App